rainjs/rainjs/doc/source/server/logging_guidelines.rst

 - When a subcomponent cannot be found.
 This could mean the component wasn't deployed or the exact requested version was replaced by a newer version.
 Do not use it for the main component because the user could have mistyped the address.
-- When a core backend service becomes unavailable or responds very slowly, like an external service or a database connection.
+- When a core backend service becomes unavailable, like an external service or a database connection.
 - When some expected and required resources are missing.
-- When internal functions receive unexpected or malformed input parameters.
+- When public API functions receive unexpected or malformed input parameters.

 ....
 Warn